THCworkshopCN/THC-Industry/README.md

-# This is the original THC industry mod
+# This is the original THC industry mod,but att V7
-the original v5 version can be found in https://github.com/THCworkshopCN/THC-Industry <br/>
+the original v5 version can be found in the master branch.<br/>
 Huge thanks to @uujuju1